 The French capitulation to the Germans on June 22 1940 left Britain alarmed that the French navy might be used against it.
 In combination with the ships of Germany and Italy, and aided by the USSR, this would be an unbeatable force.
 On Churchill's personal order, the following ultimatum was handed to French Admiral Gensoul, whose ships were docked in the Algerian port of Mers-el-Kabir.
 The writing is absolutely brilliant and very chilling.
 It is a masterpiece of concentrated writing, basically a formal death threat by people who did not want to make it, or go through with it.
 This letter represents the pivotal moment of the 20th century in Europe, since the continuation and entire course of the war was set by it.
 The result?
 Following instructions from his Vichy commanders, Gensoul refused to hand over his ships, the Royal Navy opened fire and, after vicious shelling for several hours, destroyed the ships, killing about 1300 French with no British losses.
 Churchill harshly (and uncharacteristically, since he was a great admirer of France) noted that the French "finally fought with all their vigour for the first time since war broke out".
 The Germans mounted a propaganda campaign painting the British as duplicitous for attacking their (former) ally.
 The French launched a retaliatory aerial attack on British forces on Gibraltar.
-The Americans changed their position (to let Britain sink with the rest of Europe) and began to sell it weapons to fight the war.
+The Americans changed their position (which was to let Britain sink with the rest of Europe) and began to sell it weapons to fight the war.

 "Concentration is one of the happiest things in my life.
 If you cannot concentrate, you are not so happy.
 I'm not a fast thinker, but once I am interested in something, I am doing it for many years.
 I don't get bored.
 I'm kind of a big kettle.
 It takes time to get boiled, but then I'm always hot."
 Haruki Murakami, quoted in NYT 2011 Oct 22